-Response: Integrating new residential on the Property will offer a wider range of housing choices for residents of Scottsdale.
+Response: Integrating new residential within the existing commercial center will offer a wider range of housing choices for residents of Scottsdale.
 The location of the Property near retail, restaurants, and support services is ideally situated for residential.
 This synergy of land uses in a mixed-use setting inherently allows for the conservation of resources, reduced vehicle trips, and improved air quality.

-❖ SUSTAINABILITY & ENVIRONMENT
+SUSTAINABILITY & ENVIRONMENT